wayfind/flex-combo/README.md

 It meas if a http request start with `http://xxxx.com/test` flex-combo will find file in `./test' directory.

 #Command line
 If install flex-combo as global mode `npm install -g flex-combo`.
-There is a command line `flex-combo [URL prefix]` to simplely start a combo server base current directory.
+There is a command line `flex-combo [options]` to simplely start a combo server base current directory.

+    ##YUI combo
+    `flex-combo -H yui.yahooapis.com -s combo -e \& -c utf-8`

+    ##Taobao combo
+    `flex-combo`
+see `flex-combo -h` for more info.